 Whakarewarewa Tour

-The Living Maori Village, Whakarewarewa sits on an active geothermal plateau where people live on a daily basis.
-Within the geothermal valley you have the chance to see active mud-pools, bubbling waters and the geysers from the viewing areas, as well as experiencing a Cultural Performance and learning something of the Māori people, history and culture.
+The Living Maori Village, Whakarewarewa, sits on an active geothermal plateau where people live on a daily basis.
+Within the geothermal valley, you have the chance to see active mud pools, bubbling waters and the geysers from the viewing areas, as well as experience a Cultural Performance and learn something about the Māori people, history and culture.

 Whakarewarewa Tour itinerary

-Enroute while we travel to Rotorua passing through farmland, bush, pine forest and beautiful lakes you will have the opportunity to learn about our important industries and exports and a quick stop at the impressive Okere falls.
+En route, while we travel to Rotorua, passing through farmland, bush, pine forest and beautiful lakes, you will have the opportunity to learn about our important industries.

 Then it is time to spend some time at this Rotorua tour’s key attraction; Whakarewarewa…